What are the first three things that come to your mind when you think about Switzerland?

 And just like that, the idea for Lost in Switzerland was born.

 I’m aware that Switzerland is never going to be cheap.
-But I still think that, with the right tricks up your sleeve, you don’t have to stand here in tears or end up being bankrupt upon going home.
+But I still think that, with the right tricks up your sleeve, you don’t have to end up in tears or bankrupt upon going home.
 At least no more than you would after visiting other popular places like Australia, New Zealand or Canada.
+And people don’t seem to fear those for the high expenses...

-- on the verge of putting it on your bucket list but are nervous about the high prices,
+- on the verge of putting it on your bucket list but a little nervous about the high prices,

 - generally curious about what this little country is all about,

-- trying to answer questions about accommodation, food, transport, activities etc.
+- looking for helpful travel resources or trying to answer questions about accommodation, food, transport, places to go, activities etc.

-… or all of the above, I can help you out.
+… or all of the above, you’ve come to the right place.